30 million players can’t be wrong

 In terms of smaller competitions, the Overwatch League is a tournament run with a set of permanent teams each year, much like traditional sports leagues, who compete in a series of matches to reach the championship.
 These 12 teams will compete each week for the entire season, with the top two fighting it out for a seven-figure prize pool.
 Players will also be earning a salary during the season and training off-season.
-The first season will launch in January 2018, running through to June with the finals in July.
-The 12 teams have not yet been announced.
+The first season launched in January 2018, running through to June with the finals in July.

 Overwatch Contenders consists of two different regions holding two separate tournaments simultaneously, with the top eight teams in each region battling it out weekly online.
 The regular season consists of both regions fighting amongst themselves to find the top four teams in each.
 This lasts for just over a month, with the playoffs starting a month after the regular season finishes.
 The top four teams in North America and Europe advance to the Overwatch Contender Season offline playoffs.